connexcs/docs/carriers.md

 <b>Pre Ring Timeout and Post Ring Timeout:</b> Users will set the “Pre Ring Timeout” and “Post Ring Timeout” in the given text fields.

+#<h2>Deleting Carriers</h2>

+Users can delete the existing Carriers from the list.

+1. Select the Carrier from the list, by check marking the entire row.

+2. Click on the Delete button, i.e. trash icon.

+#<h2>Checking The Status</h2>

 <img src="https://raw.githubusercontent.com/digipigeon/connexcs-user-docs/master/img/carriers-sorting.png" alt="Carriers-Sorting"/>

 Users can also check/filter the status of the Carriers.